zilishen/documentation/content/nginx-one/how-to/use-nginx-to-proxy-nginx-one-connnection.md

 ## Overview

-This guide explains how to set up NGINX as a proxy for other NGINX instances to connect to NGINX One.
-You can route many NGINX instances' connections to NGINX One through a single NGINX instance.
-This setup minimizes the number of connections outside your network to NGINX One.
+This guide explains how to configure NGINX as a proxy, allowing multiple NGINX instances to connect to NGINX One through a single NGINX instance.
+By routing these connections through one proxy, you can minimize the number of external connections to NGINX One from your network.

 ## Before you start